igonzals/nmsu-cs582-db2-group-project/README.md

-# Group Project - Redis and SQLite
+# Group Project - Redis and SQLite Comparison

 ## Installation with Docker

-First, install docker in your Operating System.
-You can follow the instructions in the following link: https://docs.docker.com/get-docker/
+First, install the [Docker engine](https://docs.docker.com/engine/install/) in your Operating System.

 Then, proceed with the following steps: